koppor/plantuml/README.md

 Release prepration:

-1. Adapt date and version number in `plantuml.sty`.
+1. Adapt date and version number in `plant-uml.sty`.
 1. Adapt `CHANGELOG.md`.
 1. Set a git tag and push.